Relation Edit Mode

 When you are in another mode in TextAE, this mode can be entered by clicking the Relation Edit Mode icon .

 A relation is established between two term annotations.
 A relation annotation is thus created on top of term annotations.
-Simply choose a term annotation and another, then a relation annotation will be created between the two, with a default label.
+If you click on a term annotation, it will be highlighted.
+Subsequently, clicking another term will create a relation annotation between the two, with a default descriptor.
+To cancel your initial selection of a term, press the ESC key.

 Adding an attribute to a relation